alandmoore/admbrowser/README.rst

 -z, --zoom              The default zoom factor for content.
 0 ignores this.
 1 is default, 2 would be double size, 0.5 would be half-size, etc.
 ====================    =====================================================================================================================================

-Wcgbrowser also accepts the built-in qt command-line arguments, which provide some low-level overrides.
+ADMBrowser also accepts the built-in qt command-line arguments, which provide some low-level overrides.
 Documentation of these switches can be found at http://doc.qt.digia.com/qt/qapplication.html#QApplication.

 Configuration File
 ==================